TrackerNetwork/DestinyStatus/readme.md

 ## DestinyStatus

+### Community, please help us build this site!
+We are accepting all pull-requests that are in the spirit of the site.
+For all other ideas and concepts, please contact [/u/htr_xorth](https://www.reddit.com/user/htr_xorth), we can figure out something!

 This project is based on the Laravel framework [v4.2].

 Please [read these instructions](https://laravel.com/docs/4.2#server-requirements) on how to configure your server to get started.